aniforprez/website/README.md

 Components can be saved to `src/components/`.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
-Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
+Use `getCollection()` to retrieve posts from `src/content/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, can be placed in the `public/` directory and images meant to be processed (optimised, compressed etc) can be placed in the `src/images` directory.

 ## 🧞 Commands